-If you are taking your dog on a longer trip, make sure you bring everything he will need for the duration.
+If you are taking your pet or dog on a longer trip, make sure you bring everything he will need for the duration.
 This includes food, medication, and his favorite treats.

 You will also want to bring a copy of his pet license, rabies vaccine, and any other pertinent medical information in case of emergency.
 Make sure you bring a hairbrush, as the stress of travel can often cause dogs to shed.

 If you have a naturally shedding breed, like a husky, use a seat cover to keep the majority of hair and dirt off of your car seats (if you are going on a road trip).
 Bring along your furry friend’s favorite toy or blanket to help them feel at home in the car.

 Don’t forget to pack your pet’s favorite toys and treats.